 If your course contains only external links to media content, or no links to media at all, it will not be affected.

-To make inputting scores into the Bb grade center a little easier, the fake support student in each course will be renamed LPC Zupport.
+To make inputting scores into the Bb grade center a little easier, the fake support student in each course is named LPC Zupport.
 This will put the fake student at the end of your roster.

 Blackboard Publisher Building Blocks Guidelines